AGENDA FOR TRANSFORMATION

 (ii) improve training, living conditions, remuneration increase though performance based

 (iv) compulsory retirement from bureaucracy at 40 years though older political appointees/on fixed term contract basis, permitted after 40 years of age

-(v) fast track judicial processes by use of smart ideas and technology (mobile courts, judicial BPOs, artificial intelligence, imposition of real costs and complete restitution to be guiding
+(v) fast track judicial processes by use of smart ideas and technology (mobile courts, judicial BPOs, artificial intelligence, imposition of real costs and complete restitution to be guiding principles)

 (vi) life term of judges, unless removed for poor performance